-Elated at the thought of having a bona fide Swiss bank account, something that in our minds only rich people in Hollywood movies have (never mind all the Swiss people who have them), we waltzed into a branch of the Banque Cantonale in downtown Fribourg (BCF) expecting it to be a breeze.
+Elated at the thought of having a bona fide Swiss bank account – something that in our minds only rich people in Hollywood movies have (never mind all the Swiss people who have them) – we waltzed into a branch of the Banque Cantonale in downtown Fribourg (BCF) expecting it to be a breeze.
 Unfortunately, we were completely ignorant of the scandal involving Swiss banks and the US IRS that broke in 2008.
 Even by 2014, the backlash was still clearly evident.

 The gist of the scandal is that a bunch of Americans were hiding money in Swiss banks, famous for their secrecy, and that some banks were complicit in the tax evasion.
-After the news broke, Switzerland’s biggest bank, UBS, was ordered to pay nearly $800 million in fines and was forced to release information about American clients to the IRS.
+After the news broke, Switzerland’s biggest bank, UBS, was ordered to pay nearly $800 million in fines.
+They were forced to release information about American clients to the IRS.

-Finally assuring us that it wouldn’t be a problem, we signed the paperwork (which was in French – we could have been signing anything), provided copies of our passports and Trav’s work contract, using his work address since we didn’t yet have a home address, and were assured that in about a week our account would be available.
+Finally assuring us that it wouldn’t be a problem, we signed the paperwork (which was in French – we could have been signing anything), and provided copies of our passports and Trav’s work contract.
+We used his work address since we didn’t yet have a home address.
+The bank rep assured us that in about a week our account would be available.

 Wondering how Banque Cantonale of Fribourg and the United States Internal Revenue Service could possibly be so concerned about us nobodies from podunkville, Travis joked, “We’re just small potatoes compared to all the millionaires who bank here.”
 We had a grand total of $1700 with us to deposit.

 Of course, it didn’t help that we’d brought that in traveler’s checks, tantamount to Monopoly money in Switzerland’s swanky world of high-tech finance.
 Nearly three weeks later when our BCF account was finally approved, we watched in bemusement as a duo of reps sent to assist us dusted off the Old Testament of their banking world, carefully thumbing through the massive tome page by page to decipher how to deposit our pseudo American money into our new, secret Swiss account.

 Over time, particularly after I’d finally gotten the hang of doing all of our online banking in French, the novelty of having a Swiss bank account gradually wore off.

-Anytime we’re out of our element, country bumpkins bumbling our way through the struggle of daily living in Europe, we feel very much like Two Small Potatoes incidentally transplanted to foreign soil.
+Anytime we’re out of our element – country bumpkins bumbling our way through the struggle of daily living in Europe – we feel very much like Two Small Potatoes transplanted to foreign soil.